 inge GmbH based in Greifenberg, Germany, is a world leading provider of ultrafiltration technology used in the treatment of drinking water, process water, sea water and waste water.
 Its range of products includes highly-efficient ultrafiltration modules and cost-effective, space-saving rack designs as the core components of water treatment plants.
 All the company’s products are based on the in-house development of its patented Multibore® membrane technology.
 The extremely small-pore filters of the Multibore® membrane reliably intercept not only particles, but also microorganisms such as bacteria and viruses, thereby providing a dependable source of clean water.
 In August 2011, inge® became part of BASF, the world’s leading chemical company.

 ISOE Institut für sozial-ökologische Forschung GmbH, Frankfurt

 ISOE – Institute for Social-Ecological Research is one of the leading non-university institutes for sustainability research.
-For more than 25 years the institute has been developing scientific bases for decision-making as well as future-orientated concepts for policy makers, civil society and economy on a regional, national, and international level.
+The institute develops scientific bases for decision-making as well as future-orientated concepts for policy makers, civil society and economy on a regional, national, and international level.
 With our research work we are focusing on the subject areas ‘water’, ‘energy’, ‘climate change’, ‘mobility’, ‘urban spaces’, ‘biodiversity’ and social-ecological systems.
 In the research project MULTI-ReUse ISOE is developing an international market analysis for service water in the domestic field and for garden maintenance as well as bases for a multi-criteria evaluation.
 Moreover, ISOE is designing an export strategy with which the modular system and its innovations developed in connection with MULTI-ReUse can be marketed in other countries.
 Another working priority of ISOE is the transfer of project results into practice.

 IWW Zentrum Wasser, Mülheim an der Ruhr